Using Markdown with Eleventy

 }Preserve Text Formatting in TOC Entries

-The markdown-it plugin markdown-it-table-of-contents strips Markdown formatting from table of contents entries by default.
-Text formatting can be preserved by providing a custom implementation for getTokensText that renders the entry’s tokens:
+By default, the markdown-it plugin markdown-it-table-of-contents strips Markdown formatting from table of contents entries.
+Text formatting can be preserved by providing a custom implementation for getTokensText to render the tokens of each entry:

 import markdownIt from 'markdown-it';